robertdebock/presentations/secrets-management.md

 ## Question 5

-What do you consider to be the drawbacks of a secrets solution?
+Would there be drawbacks to a secrets solution?

 ---

 ## Question 6

-What platforms (Cloud/On-prem/etc) are you using?

----

-## Question 7

 How do you prevent access to inactive resources.